Diseases and conditionsHIV & AIDSMedical LaboratorySexually Transmitted Diseases - STDs

 Conclusion:

-While the CBC test is a vital part of general medical evaluation and can reveal immune system changes related to HIV.
-But, it cannot diagnose the infection.
-If you suspect possible HIV exposure, it is important to seek specific HIV testing using antibody, antigen, or nucleic acid tests.
+If you suspect possible HIV exposure, undergo HIV specific testing.
+Use antibody, antigen, or nucleic acid tests.
 Understanding the window period and following up with timely testing helps ensure accurate diagnosis and early treatment.

 Discover more from Helal Medical Manila